Palak92/ziggy/README.md

 2. Create unit tests for all go files.
 3. Have e2e test to check if the API is working with mysql.
 4. Use in-build  proto validators to check requests.
+5. Can use `https://pro.coinmarketcap.com/api/v1#operation/getV1CryptocurrencyTrendingLatest` to get coins at first.
+6. Method B should take request constraints